-Team Mozart is the primary level of string ensemble musicianship training which provides beginner K–2nd Grade students the opportunity to develop basic musical skills including music notation, creative movement and dance, beginner violin techniques and care, composition, improvisation, and solfege singing which are all accomplished through participation in “paper orchestra” and beginner strings ensemble.
+Team Mozart is the primary level of string ensemble musicianship training and provides beginner K–2nd grade students the opportunity to develop basic musical skills including music notation, creative movement and dance, beginner violin techniques, and care, composition, improvisation, and solfege singing, which are all accomplished through participation in “paper orchestra” and beginner strings ensemble.

-Team Beethoven is the secondary level of string ensemble musicianship training which provides students upwards of 4th Grade and graduates of Team Mozart at the Academy of Music and Arts the opportunity to further develop their musical skills.
-Team Beethoven students transition from the “general” music format of Team Mozart into more of a formal “orchestral” setting through more consistent use of chairs, stands, music books and an introduction to cello for select students in hopes of preparing them to successfully audition for the Winston-Salem Symphony Youth Orchestras Program.
+Team Beethoven is the secondary level of string ensemble musicianship training and provides students upwards of 5th grade and graduates of Team Mozart the opportunity to further develop their musical skills.
+Team Beethoven students transition from the “general” music format of Team Mozart into a more formal “orchestral” setting through more consistent use of chairs, stands, music books, and an introduction to cello for select students in hopes of graduating into our newest, most advanced group—Team Brahms—or preparing them to successfully audition for the Winston-Salem Symphony Youth Orchestras Program.

 In an environment that supports their musical growth, social growth, and participation in the ensemble, students will develop musical literacy, learn basic music theory concepts, practice group performance pieces, compose and improvise short compositions as a class.